bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/lectures.md

 ### Week 9: More DP examples and the Greedy technique
 _April 3-7_

-We add more ddynamic programming examples, and we introduce the greedy technique via the _activity selection_ problem.
+We add more dynamic programming examples and we introduce the greedy technique via the _activity selection_ problem.

 __Objectives:__
 * Understand the DP solution for the knapsack problem